Botulinum Toxin Injection (Botox)

 Key Takeaways

-- Weakens overactive muscles
+- Quiets overactive muscles without numbing the face

 - First-line treatment for blepharospasm and hemifacial spasm

-- Effects last 3-4 months
+- Effects usually last 3-4 months, then fade gradually

 Common Uses